sapphonie/rgl-server-resources/README.md

 ## !!Please read this section if you're not going to read anything else!!

-There are different configs for scrims and matches if you're playing 5cp in 6s.
-Everything else has the same config for scrims and matches.
+There are different configs and plugins for scrims and matches if you're playing 5cp and koth in 6s.
+Halftimes in 5cp and koth are handled by the tf2Halftime plugin, mirrored from [here](https://github.com/stephanieLGBT/tf2-halftime).

+Every other gamemode and type has the same config for scrims and matches.

 Here are the configs you need to exec for specific modes and map types: